CPDSE-EDUX/R_documentation/README.md

 ### Will my change break the website?

-Don't worry — you can't break the live site by mistake:
+Don't worry — a mistake won't take the live site down:

-- Changes are reviewed before they go live (via the pull request).
+- If a file has an error that stops the site from building, the build simply fails (a red ✗ on the [Actions page](https://github.com/CPDSE-EDUX/R_documentation/actions)) and the **old working version stays online** until the problem is fixed.
-- If a file has a mistake that stops the site from building, the **old working version stays online** until the problem is fixed.
-Nothing goes down.
+- Previewing locally first (Option B above) lets you catch most mistakes before they ever reach GitHub.

 ---